 We see that more industries are taking on the modular approach in the design of their products, which means that their NVH departments must follow suit.
 This is a challenge as it will more than often change their way of working.
-Fortunately, the modelling methods they require are already in place in the form of dynamic substructuring!
-Dynamic substructuring is a perspective in NVH modelling that enables multidisciplinary teams to work together on a global modular level without sacrificing their abilities to focus on the details of each module locally.
+Fortunately, the modeling methods they require are already in place in the form of Dynamic Substructuring!
+Dynamic Substructuring is a perspective in NVH modeling that enables multidisciplinary teams to work together on a global modular level without sacrificing their abilities to focus on the details of each module locally.
 It should be of no surprise that it is therefore gaining traction in the NVH community.

 It is a perspective that VIBES embraces in its test-based dynamic models.
-As part of our ambition to realize such a way of working we are constantly filling the gaps in software so that engineers working in NVH and vibrational modelling departments may do the same.
-In that endeavor we have successfully launched DIRAC, a heavyweight testing package optimized for component modelling and system identification; and SOURCE, the lean source characterization and transfer path analysis application.
-Now that we can characterize vibrational sources and create high quality test-based component models, it is time to go full circle and create the first dedicated dynamic substructuring tool for test-based modelling.
+As part of our ambition to realize such a way of working we are constantly filling the gaps in software so that engineers working in NVH and vibrational modeling departments may do the same.
+In that endeavor we have successfully launched DIRAC, a heavyweight testing package optimized for component modeling and system identification; and SOURCE, the lean source characterization and Transfer Path analysis Application.
+Now that we can characterize vibrational sources and create high quality test-based component models, it is time to go full circle and create the first dedicated dynamic substructuring tool for test-based modeling.

 Currently a year has passed in the Eurostars project and VIBES is rounding off the first viable product.
 With this first version of COUPLE, we can now combine component models in a substructured fashion in a dedicated software product.
 In order to test and validate the application, we will need component model data as well as validation data.